kirdmi/projects_yandex_practicum/photo_processing/README.md

 - It becomes possible to control the age limit for the sale of alcohol and tobacco-containing products.

 As part of the project, a model will be created to determine the approximate age of a person.

+The model was created using the ResNET architecture, but the "top" layers were created independently.
+The model has reached the target metrics, respectively, can perform the requested functions.

 Libraries: tensorflow, numpy, matplotlib, pandas